thombashi/sqlitebiter/README.rst

 The attributes within the converted SQLite database may include symbols as the above.
 Symbols within attributes can be replaced by using ``--replace-symbol`` option.
-In the following example shows replace symbols to underscores.
+The following example shows replacing symbols with underscores.

 :Example:
     .. code-block:: console